carinam17/carinam17.github.io/Services/README.md

 Across all platforms, precise messaging draws a customer and makes the case for your business, products, or services.
 I provide the following content types to suit your needs.

+***
 ### Website copy

 Businesses and service providers don't necessarily need a website; they need more customers and clients.
-The good news is that a strategically designed website can facilitate this goal--an important component of which is clear and compelling content.
-This written content (known as copy) can include biographies, company profiles, product and service descriptions.
+The good news is that a strategically designed website can meet this goal--an important component of which is clear and compelling content.
+Written content (known as copy) includes biographies, company profiles, product and service descriptions.

 ### Product names, slogans, and taglines

 What's in a name?
-Quite a bit, since it is often the first impression clients and customers will have about your product or service.
+Quite a bit, since it is often the first impression clients and customers will have about your company, products, or services.

 Clarity combined with stylistically interesting and vivid descriptions will position your product and service as exactly what your customers and clients want or need.